MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/label/includes/create.md

     </ContentPage>
     ```

     This code declaratively defines the user interface for the page, which consists of a [`Label`](xref:Xamarin.Forms.Label) in a [`StackLayout`](xref:Xamarin.Forms.StackLayout).
-The [`Label.Text`](xref:Xamarin.Forms.Button.Text) property specifies the text that is displayed, and the [`HorizontalOptions`](xref:Xamarin.Forms.View.HorizontalOptions) property specifies that the text will be horizontally centered.
+The [`Label.Text`](xref:Xamarin.Forms.Button.Text) property specifies the text that is displayed, and the [`HorizontalOptions`](xref:Xamarin.Forms.View.HorizontalOptions) property specifies that the text (or to be more precise, the label) will be horizontally centered.

 1. In the Visual Studio toolbar, press the **Start** button (the triangular button that resembles a Play button) to launch the application inside your chosen remote iOS simulator or Android emulator: